ibrahimm7004/meet-clarity.ai/README.md

 There are several ways of editing your application.

-Environment variables required (see env.example):
+Environment variables required (see `.env.example`):

 - VITE_SUPABASE_URL
 - VITE_SUPABASE_PUBLISHABLE_KEY
 - VITE_WORKOS_CLIENT_ID

+See `docs/dev-config.md` for details and optional flags.

 **Use your preferred IDE**